-This indicator encourages governments to invest in policies that drive economic growth and poverty reduction by supporting policies that ensure everyone has an equal opportunity to earn a fair wage in four areas: employment discrimination, disability rights, forced labor, and the ability of civil society organizations (CSOs) to start-up and shutdown.71 Broadly, employment discrimination increases poverty through denied employment and social exclusion, while equality of employment opportunities can drive economic growth and social inclusion.72 The inclusion of people with disabilities in the economy and employment opportunities is key to robust and inclusive economic growth.73 This is particular critical in developing countries, as people with disabilities make up a disproportionate share of the global poor and supporting the rights of these groups is a crucial component of poverty reduction.74 Forced labor impedes the ability of individuals to earn a fair wage and exacerbates poverty such as by keeping individuals in debt bondage, preventing them from being able to earn anything or ever become free.75 CSOs are included because they are instrumental in ensuring that de jure employment protections and other laws are enforced.76
+This indicator measures government policies that drive economic growth and poverty reduction by supporting policies in four areas that ensure everyone has an opportunity to earn a living: disability rights, forced labor, employment discrimination, and the ability of civil society organizations (CSOs) to start-up and shutdown.
+Ensuring that people with disabilities have employment opportunities and the ability to contribute to the economy supports economic growth.
+This is particular critical in developing countries, as people with disabilities make up a disproportionate share of the global poor and supporting the rights of these groups is a crucial component of poverty reduction.
+Forced labor impedes the ability of individuals to earn a fair wage and exacerbates poverty such as by keeping individuals in debt bondage, preventing them from being able to earn anything or ever become free.
+Discrimination in employment is shown to lead to poverty through denied employment and business opportunities.
+The indicator also measures the ability of CSOs to freely start up and shut down as CSOs often face the same barriers to starting up as businesses.
+This measure is empirically correlated with the former Business Start-Up indicator that was discontinued due to the discontinuation of the Doing Business Report.